Pros of invisalign

 orthodontist to see if you qualify for Invisalign treatment.
 Patients that need extensive bridgework, tooth rotation, or jaw shifting may not qualify for Invisalign.
 Invisalign offers patients more freedom because the aligners are removable, but they must be left in for at least 22 hours per day.
 Younger patients that may not be responsible for rinsing and reinserting their aligners after each meal may prefer fixed brackets.
 For more information about the benefits of Invisalign, schedule a free consultation with The Smile Specialists.

 The dream team at The Smile Specialists is committed to helping Pennsylvania families receive quality orthodontic care.
 Our offices are equipped with the latest technology and a friendly team of experienced professionals that take pride in their service and care.
-Both Dr. McSurdy and Dr. Pavlow are active members of the American Dental Association, and they have helped thousands of patients improve their self-confidence through various orthodontic services.
-Dr. Mcsurdy and Dr. Pavlow are both elite providers of Invisalign, and they will inform you if you qualify during the first visit.
+Both Dr. McSurdy is an active member of the American Dental Association, and they have helped thousands of patients improve their self-confidence through various orthodontic services.
+Dr. Mcsurdy is an elite provider of Invisalign, and they will inform you if you qualify during the first visit.
 Schedule your first, obligation-free consultation by calling 610.489.6032.

 Is Invisalign Better than Braces?